Jefferson49/ExtendedImportExport/README.md

 ## IMPORTANT SECURITY NOTE
 Please note for versions below v3.0.0 that installing the module enables everyone, who can reach the webtrees URL, to download the GEDCOM files from webtrees.
 Therefore, you should consider to use this module in secure private networks only or apply additional access restrictions, e.g. for certain IP addresses only.

-Module versions starting from v3.0.0 use an access key, which is stored in the module preferences in webtrees.
-Access to the download is only allowed if the provided key in the URL is identical to a secret key in the webtrees database (settings).
+Module versions starting from v3.0.0 use an **authorization key**, which is stored in the module preferences in webtrees.
+Access to the download is only allowed if the provided key in the URL is identical to a authorization key in the webtrees database (settings).

-<span style="color:red">Please note that everyone with access to the secret key, can download GEDCOM files from your webtrees installation.</span>
+<span style="color:red">Please note that everyone with access to the authorization key, can download GEDCOM files from your webtrees installation.</span>

 ## Installation
 + Download the [latest release](https://github.com/Jefferson49/DownloadGedcomWithURL/releases/latest) of the module